 3. Spend time with friends

-An important part of maintaining balance while caregiving is to keep up your social connections.
+An essential part of maintaining balance while caregiving is to keep up your social connections.
 This helps prevent loneliness, isolation, and depression.

 Spending time with friends chatting, sharing a meal, or taking a walk together are great ways to de-stress and take your mind away from caregiving worries.